hkrijun/Minesweeper/README.md

 * Menu system
   - Dynamic and animated
   - Mostly programmatically generated
+* High scores and statistics

 ### To Do
 - Scale to screen size
 - Proper Game Over event
-  - Player name input in case a high score is reached
+  - Player name input in case a high score is reached (in progress)
-- Gather and save statistics and create a high score list
 - Connect menu actions
 - Enhancements here and there